Starbucks Reserve: Milan

 The roastery in Milan is located in the Palazzo Broggi, formerly the city's stock exchange and main post office building.
 The building sits in the Piazza Cordusio, a plaza in the center of the city.
 The roastery opened on September 7, 2018, becoming the first of any Starbucks in Italy, and the first and only roastery in Europe.
 It is the largest Starbucks in Europe, with 25000 sqft.
 The location was chosen as the city of Milan was where Howard Schultz visited in 1983, inspiring him to add espresso drinks to Starbucks, develop cafés, and create the coffeehouse chain out of the single original location.

 The interior was designed considering its location.
 Most Starbucks locations utilize warm materials like wood, rather than stone surfaces.
 For the Milan location, an exception was made with the installation of Calacatta marble counters, due to marble's commonplace use in high-end Italian coffee shops.
 The counters have a radiant heating system to keep them warm.

 The location has a main bar with seven different coffees, a self-service bean bar, a wood-fired oven bakery, a Princi foodservice area, a retail space, and an "Arriviamo" cocktail bar serving coffee-based cocktails and Italian drinks like the Aperol Spritz.
 The main bar has an affogato station, unique to the Milan location.
 The affogato ice cream is made to order with liquid nitrogen, served with an espresso shot.
 The coffee roasted in the building is used in Starbucks locations in Europe, the Middle East, and Africa.

 New York City

-The New York location is in Manhattan's neighborhood of Chelsea.
+The New York location is in Manhattan's neighborhood of Chelsea; it opened on December 13, 2018.
 It occupies the first floor of 61 Ninth Avenue.
 The location has 23000 sqft, and includes a coffee roastery, two coffee bars, a cocktail bar, bakery, and a terrarium.
 The bakery, operated by Princi, has baked goods, pizzas, salads, and breads.
 The cocktail bar, a branded "Arriviamo Bar", has coffee- and tea-based cocktails.
 The interior ceiling has artistic squares and rectangles resembling the building's exterior architecture.
 The terrarium resembles Hacienda Alsacia, a coffee farm in Costa Rica, and the first and only farm owned by Starbucks.